Medically reviewed by Vicky Davis, FNP

 If you smoke, make an effort to quit

-As well as living a healthy lifestyle, it’s important to stay on top of medical conditions that may contribute to ED.
-These include issues such as high blood pressure, atherosclerosis (clogged arteries) and type 2 diabetes.
+As well as living a balanced lifestyle, it’s important to stay on top of medical conditions that may contribute to ED.
+These include issues such as high blood pressure, atherosclerosis and type 2 diabetes.

 Our guide to the causes of erectile dysfunction explains more about how these issues can affect your erections and sexual performance.

 Erectile dysfunction can be a frustrating issue to deal with.
 Not only can it get in the way of your sex life — it can also affect your self-confidence and mental health.

 So, does ExtenZe work as a treatment for erectile dysfunction?
 Currently, there’s no high-quality evidence to suggest that ExtenZe treats erectile dysfunction or offers other benefits for your sex life.